Curator | Writer | Educator

-Previously, he taught literature, visual culture and critical theory at Middlesex University and Birkbeck, University of London, worked as an editor and writer in the Research Department at Tate, and spent two years in the policy team at the Commission for Architecture and the Built Environment (CABE).
-He holds a BA in English and American Studies from the University of Manchester, an MA in English from University College London, and completed his PhD at the London Consortium, a multi-disciplinary graduate programme partnering Birkbeck with the Architectural Association, the Institute of Contemporary Arts, the Science Museum, and Tate.
+Previously, he taught literature, film, visual culture and critical theory at King’s College London, Middlesex University and Birkbeck, University of London.
+He has also worked as an editor and writer in Tate’s Research Department and in the policy team at the Commission for Architecture and the Built Environment (CABE).

 He completed his PhD in Humanities and Cultural Studies at the London Consortium, a multi-disciplinary programme partnering Birkbeck with the Architectural Association, the Institute of Contemporary Arts, the Science Museum and Tate.
 He also holds a BA in English and American Studies from the University of Manchester, and an MA in English from University College London.